Navigate home logo

 Why are you putting the pipeline underground?

 The Goldfields Pipeline was originally laid below ground and was raised above ground in the 1930s so that leaks could be more easily identified.
-Parts of the pipeline are now more than a century old and are increasingly experiencing leaks and breaks.
+Parts of the pipeline are now more than a century old and are increasingly experiencing leaks and bursts.

 Modern technological innovations have allowed sections of the pipeline to be replaced with below-ground pipe once again.
-New below-ground pipe is less prone to leaks and breaks and has a greater capacity to deliver safe and reliable water services that cater for the growth of the Goldfields and Agricultural Region.
+New below-ground pipe is less prone to leaks and bursts and has a greater capacity to deliver safe and reliable water services that cater for the growth of the Goldfields and Agricultural Region.

 What will happen with the old pipe once its replaced?